rwarbelow/kwk-level-1-week-1-lectures/007_loops.md

 dance
 ```

 Demonstrate the `while` and the `break` with conditional side by side.
 Query: "What's the difference?
 Understanding that they do the same thing, is one preferable?
-Why or why not?""
+Why or why not?

 [While Music Playing Lab](#) **THIS LAB NEEDS TO BE CREATED**